-Effective administrators in the state of Idaho are responsible for the collective success of their schools, including the learning, growth, and achievement of both students and staff.
-As the school’s primary instructional leader, effective principals enable critical discourse and data driven reflection about curriculum, assessment, instruction, and student progress and create structures to facilitate improvement.
-Effective principals are adept at creating systems that maximize the utilization of resources and human capital, foster collaboration, and facilitate constructive change.
-By creating a common vision and articulating shared values, effective principals lead and manage their schools in a manner that supports the school’s ability to promote equity and to continually improve its positive impact on students and families.
-(Adapted from Colorado State Council for Educator Effectiveness Report and Recommendations, page 14.)
+Idaho's effective administrators recognize their accountability for the collective success of their schools, including the learning, growth and achievement of both students and staff.
+As the school's primary instructional leader, effective administrators enable critical discourse and data driven reflection about curriculum, assessment, instruction and student progress, and create structures to facilitate improvement.
+Effective administrators are adept at creating systems that maximize the utilization of resources and human capital, foster collaboration, and facilitate constructive change.
+By creating a common vision and articulating shared values, effective administrators lead and manage their schools in a manner that supports the school's ability to promote equity and continually improve its positive impact on students and families (Adapted from the State of Colorado's definition of Effective Principals)

 An educational leader promotes the success of all students by advocating, nurturing and sustaining a school culture and instructional program conducive to student learning and staff professional development.
 An educational leader articulates and promotes high expectations for teaching and learning while responding to diverse community interest and needs.